How to reduce cholesterol

 What does cholesterol do?

-This compound plays an important role in helping the body to build and repair cell membranes and improving communication between cells.
+Before learning how to reduce cholesterol it's important to understand what it does.
+The compound plays an important role in helping the body to build and repair cell membranes and improving communication between cells.
 It also helps with the production of hormones, including libido-boosting testosterone.
 Most cholesterol is produced in the liver, although small amounts are also generated throughout the rest of the body.

 What’s the difference between HDL and LDL?